 - Salt and pepper

 - 6 oz chanterelle mushrooms

 - 1 tbs butter

 - ¼ cup white wine

 - Carefully clean the mushrooms.
 Dry-fry them in a pan until most of the moisture from mushrooms is cooked out.
 Set aside.

 - Melt the butter in the pan.
 Saute the shallots and garlic until tender, about 3 minutes.
 Add the remaining ingredients and the mushrooms and bring to a simmer.
-Reduce the heat and cook, covered, for 15 minutes, stirring occasionally.
+Reduce the heat to low and cook, covered, for 10 minutes, stirring occasionally.
 Remove the cover and continue to cook for another 5 minutes.
 Add more heavy cream for a thicker sauce, add more wine for a thinner sauce.

 - Generously rub the steaks with salt and freshly ground black pepper.
 Prepare a grill or cast iron ribbed pan.
 Grill on both sides for 3-5 minutes, or until desired doneness is reached.